rickylai248/BudgetAssistantProject/README.md

 As a user, I want to be able to download my inputted expenses and earnings report <br>

 As a user, I want to be able to visualize my expenses with colour and imagery <br>

+##Phase 4: Task 2
+Decided to test the robustness of my Budget class/model and added a method called ValidPercent to see if my final value for the percentage spent would be undefined (e.g. throws exception and boolean valid percent becomes false) and added two tests accordingly in BudgetTest to test the cases where it isn't and is thrown, adding to the robustness of my Java project.
+##Phase 4: Task 3
+Identifying major/minor issues such as ... and refactored accordingly (e.g.) ... add a description of the changes that you have made to improve the design of your code <br>
+e.g. UML_Design_Diagram.pdf in root